LabCookie/gs/README.md

 GenericScript is a fun esoteric programming language inspired by the C64 BASIC language!<3

 ## CHANGELOG
-- REMOVE EP
+- removed EP
-- DEF CONCAT
+- added CONCAT
+- added new variable VER to determine version (version can still be used until GSv6)

 ## COMMANDS
 There are only 5 commands as of now, but more will be added in the future